 The standard of practice associated with this policy includes criminal record and child protection background checks for each prospective caregiver and anyone 18 years of age or older who lives in the caregiver's home or who spends significant amounts of unsupervised time with a child placed in the caregiver's home; a medical assessment and reference checks for the caregiver; and a thorough assessment of the caregiver's home and the caregiver's ability to care for children.
 The resource worker ensures that all of these checks and assessments are completed and the caregiver's home is approved, before a child is placed there.

-More than half of the 48 resource files reviewed for this audit contained documentation confirming that all required consolidated criminal record checks, child protection background checks, medical assessments, and reference checks were completed before a child was placed in the home.
-About one in five lacked confirmation that a child protection background check or a medical assessment was completed.
-Further, in one out of every ten files the documentation indicated that reference checks for one or more caregivers were not completed or a child was placed in the home before all of the initial checks were completed.
+About half of the 37 resource files reviewed for this audit contained documentation confirming that all required consolidated criminal record checks, child protection background checks, medical assessments, and reference checks were completed before a child was placed in the home.
+In one quarter of the files, the documentation indicated that a child was placed in the home before all of the initial checks were completed.
+In addition, one in five files lacked confirmation that a child protection background check was completed for a caregiver.
+Further, about one in eight files were missing a medical assessment and one in six files were missing reference checks, for one or both caregivers.